Travel Guide to Washington D.C.

 In a nutshell, the nation’s capital is safe and friendly for solo female travelers.
 I did not have any problems while I was traveling in Washington D.C. and I enjoyed my stay at the city very well.
 However like any other city, ensure some caution when traveling alone and trust your instincts.

-Note: Avoid the dangerous parts of the city.
+Note: Avoid the dangerous areas of the city, especially at night.

 I really enjoyed traveling in Washington D.C.
 Even though I prefer traveling out of the cities and enjoy countryside more, this city was one of the reasons why I liked traveling in the United States.
 I really liked interacting with the locals as they were really friendly and amicable.
 The city was clean and organised.
 I definitely recommend visiting this capital city while traveling in the United States.